mkrell23/NowPlaying/README.md

 * Gets a list of movies playing in local theaters
 * Gets the Rotten Tomatoes rating for each movie
-* Displays the movies in the console
+* Displays the list of movies in the console with the ratings
 * Saves to text file?
 * Displays times?